-I'm interested in the nature of emergence, which I study using algorithmic information theory and machine learning.
-Emergence is the observation that systems exhibit new behavior at different degrees of scale and complexity.
+I work on the physics of learning systems.
+I'm especially interested in the nature of emergence, which is the observation that systems exhibit new behavior at different degrees of scale and complexity.
 For example: a cell is alive, but is only made of dead things.
 Water is wet, yet a single molecule is not.

 Previously, I did research in mathematics and physics.
 I've worked on projects in knot theory, neutrino physics, and quantum many-body localization.
 In industry, I've worked in computational geophysics, reinforcement learning for robotics, and natural language processing with LLMs at a startup I founded.